clidev/spike.x/README.md

 **CAUTION:** Spike.x 0.9.x is in its infancy.
 It will take some time before it can be considered production ready.

-# Concepts
+# Chains and filters

-Spike.x brings a few concepts of its own to the table.
-We introduce the following concepts: activator, filter and command.
+We introduce the following extensions to a verticle: activator and filter.

 An activator is simply a verticle that is responsible for deploying and undeploying of verticles within a module.
 The activator is the main verticle of a module.